 Seek advice from your daytime vet about pet insurance, particularly exclusions.
 You should also read your policy carefully to see what you’re really buying and what cover it will provide if you need to claim.
 Some insurers offer wildly different levels of cover for roughly the same price so do your research before you buy and triple-check if you’re covered for things like administration fees, euthanasia, cremation and burial costs, and even the cost of feeding your pet while they’re recovering in the clinic.

 5. Speak to your insurers if you’re worried about your policy’s coverage

 If you discover your policy does not meet your needs, speak to your insurance company.
 You should bear in mind you may be left with an outstanding balance on your account if your insurance does not cover all aspects of the treatment your pet received.
 If you find yourself in this situation, speak to us as we may be able to help.

 6. Submit your pet insurance claim straight away

 Most insurers place a time limit, often 90 days after initial treatment, on making a claim.
-Our advice is to call your insurer to let them know you want to claim, fill out their claim form as early as possible (you should be able to download it from your insurer’s website) and either email it to our pet emergency clinic or hand it in.
-Our vet will then complete the treatment section and forward it to your insurance company.
+Our advice is to call your insurer to let them know you want to claim and initiate your claim as early as possible.
+If your insurer requires a claim form to be completed, make sure you complete the policyholder details and then email this to [email protected] Our insurance team will then complete the treatment sections and send this on to your insurance company.
 Remember also to keep your documents somewhere safe so they are to hand in an emergency.

 7. Beware of pre-existing conditions